DecodEPFL/HamiltonianNet/README.md

 ```

 ##Hamiltonian Deep Neural Networks (H-DNNs)

-H-DNNs are obrained after the discretization of an ordinary differential equation (ODE) that represents a time-varying Hamiltonian system.
+H-DNNs are obtained after the discretization of an ordinary differential equation (ODE) that represents a time-varying Hamiltonian system.
 The time varying dynamics of a Hamiltonian system is given by

 <p align="center">